 Warning: tea tree oil is toxic to dogs and cats.

-If you use essential oils and have specific blends or applications you like for combatting chronic pain, comment below to share!
+If you use essential oils and have specific blends or applications you like for combating chronic pain, comment below to share!